rerun-io/rerun/docs/content/reference/migration/migration-0-18.md

 ### [`Image`](https://rerun.io/docs/reference/types/archetypes/image)
-The `Image` and `SegmentationImage` archetypes used to be encoded as a tensor, but now it is encoded as a blob of bytes with an [`ImageFormat`](https://rerun.io/docs/reference/types/components/image_format#speculative-link) consisting of a resolution and a datatype.
+The `Image` and `SegmentationImage` archetypes used to be encoded as tensors, but now they are encoded as blobs of bytes with an [`ImageFormat`](https://rerun.io/docs/reference/types/components/image_format#speculative-link) consisting of a resolution and a datatype.
 Special formats like `NV12` are specified by a `PixelFormat` enum which takes precedence over the datatype and color-model specified in the `ImageFormat`.
 The resolution is now specified in `[width, height]` order.